hxpe-dev/kofee/README.md

 - The encryption key lives in your environment variables and never touches the database
 - Row Level Security (RLS) is enabled on all tables, users can only access their own data
 - The Supabase publishable key is safe to expose publicly by design
+- API routes are **rate limited** using Upstash Redis, 10 requests per minute per user on Gist endpoints
+- Snippet content is stored unencrypted, avoid storing sensitive credentials directly in snippets
+- Each user is limited to **100 snippets**, enforced at the database level via a PostgreSQL trigger

 ---